machineasm/windows-kernel-guide/README.md

+# Understanding Kernel Drivers - seized

-# Understanding the Windows Kernel: A Developer's Guide
+# What is the Windows kernel?
 ## Introduction

 The Windows operating system relies on a complex architecture that includes the user space and the kernel space.
 The kernel is a critical component responsible for managing hardware resources, providing essential services, and ensuring the overall stability of the system.
 As a developer, understanding the basics of the Windows kernel is crucial for building robust and efficient applications.
 This document aims to provide an overview of key concepts related to the Windows kernel.